 Mark Johnson came to the University of York as an undergraduate in 2008 to study Politics & Sociology, graduating in Summer 2011.
 As of Autumn 2011, he is working on a full-time PhD in Sociology, using Actor-Network Theory to study the UK Space Agency and the way it recruits diverse actors into space programs, and negotiates the difficulties of those programs.
 As well as academia, he has a strong interests in computer programming (developing an increasingly-complex ASCII roguelike/4x game in his spare time), linguistics and literature, and he is (nearly) a vegan.

-A Professor in Animal Production at the Universidad Politécnica of Madrid, Morris Villarroel links a detailed handwritten journal to quantitative analysis and visualization.
+Morris Villarroel is professor in Animal Production at the Universidad Politécnica of Madrid.
+He links a detailed handwritten journal to quantitative analysis and visualization.

 Danielle Roberts is a media artist based in the Netherlands.
 She has recently produced an eight years thick calender visualizing mood and stress data, along with photos, micro diary entries, and poetry.
 Along with this calender, Roberts has produced several other projects visualizing invisible everyday elements like silence, breathing and pollution.
 These elements are often captured as well as displayed in nicely customized suits designed, produce as well as worn by Danielle.